Undergraduate (and Masters) Research Opportunities (UROPs)

 - Improving the Sheep-Dog demo, which is supposed to help new AI programmers learn how to use BOD in an agent-based modelling environment.
-Currently though, the behaviour decomposition isn't very good.
-Neither is the separation between the java & python code.
+The most recent version isn't on that page, it's on BOD/NetLogo.

 - Documentation -- code is no use without it!